Subjects:

 About the website:

 In 2005 I started experimenting with creating websites.
 The current website dates from 2009.
-Since then there have been many changes in both design and content.
-This website is becoming more and more popular and will continue to grow in terms of topics and information!
-At this moment there are already more than 350 pages full of information to be found.
-Today, there are an average of 100.000 unique page views per month.
-I made the website myself and completely under my own management.
-I developed the theme, wrote all the pages, photographed or drawn many images myself and it runs on my own server in my office at home.
-On this page I show how the website has grown in the past year to what it is today, and what goes on in the background.
+Since then there have been numerous changes, both in design and content.
+This website is becoming increasingly popular and will continue to grow in terms of topics and information.
+The website currently contains more than 350 pages full of information.
+Today, on average, we receive 100.000 unique page views per month.
+I developed the website myself and I fully manage it.
+I designed the theme, wrote all the pages, photographed or drew many of the images myself, and it runs on my own server, located in my office at home.
+On this page I want to show how the website has grown in recent years to what it is today and what happens in the background.

-The purpose of this website is to give people interested in automotive technology insight into how certain parts and systems work.
-Many things are hard to find on Google, often without images and often not yet in Dutch.
-With this website I want to put as much information as possible about automotive technology online.
-The site is based on levels 2 to 4 of the MBO mechanic training.
+The purpose of this website is to provide people interested in automotive technology with insight into how certain parts and systems work.
+Much information cannot be found elsewhere on Google, often without images and usually not yet available in Dutch.
+With this website I want to make as much automotive technical information as possible available online.
+The site is tailored to levels 2 to 4 of the MBO mechanic training courses.
+The website is also suitable for students who progress from HAVO/VWO to HBO mechanical engineering or automotive engineering.

-I have deliberately chosen not to show advertisements, because I annoy myself with websites where there is more advertising than text and you have to click away from everything.
-I therefore find the display of advertisements polluting my website.
-For that reason, no trackers or cookies are necessary and I am therefore one of the few websites that does not have to show a cookie notice where every unique visitor must agree to the conditions.
+I consciously chose not to show advertisements, because I get annoyed by websites where there are more advertisements than text and you have to click away from everything.
+I consider displaying advertisements as polluting my website.
+That is why no trackers or cookies are required, and I am one of the few websites that does not have to show a cookie notification where every visitor must agree to the terms and conditions.

-I also keep the website freely accessible to everyone.
-I do not use payment and login systems to gain access to the website alone.
-This site is just nice and free to access and it will remain so in the future!
-An additional advantage is that it is also easier for me to get permission from car manufacturers to use their images.
-After all, I have no financial interest in it and many manufacturers support education.
+Moreover, I keep the website freely accessible to everyone.
+I do not use any payment or login systems to gain access to the website.
+This site is simply completely free and will remain so in the future.
+An added benefit is that it is also easier for me to get permission from car manufacturers to use their images, as I have no financial interests and many manufacturers support education.

-If you have found spelling or grammatical errors in the text, please fill in the contact form.
-This allows me to correct this easily and quickly.
-Of course, this also applies if you have additions to a specific topic.
+If you discover spelling or grammatical errors in the text, please complete the contact form.
+That way I can correct this quickly and easily.
+This of course also applies if you have additions for a specific topic.

-HTML pages were created using Frontpage.
+We created HTML pages using FrontPage.
 The result of the HTML codes could be viewed in the design window.
-The website consisted of frames:
+The website consisted of four frames:

-So to open the site, four HTML pages were opened in the frames.
-When the visitor did not arrive at the index.htm via a search engine, but directly at the page that was being searched for, only that frame appeared.
-The menus around were not shown.
+So to open the site, four separate HTML pages were loaded into the frames.
+When a visitor did not end up on the index.htm page via a search engine, but directly on the page he was looking for, only that frame was displayed.
+The surrounding menus were not shown.
+In that case, only the blue page was displayed across the entire screen and the menus with buttons all around were missing.

-The search function also went through a complex method via Google, and there was no mobile support, so that a second index page was created that was automatically switched to when people visited the site with a telephone or tablet.
+The search function also used a complex (integrated) method via Google, and there was no mobile support, so a second index page was created that was automatically switched to when visiting the site with a telephone or tablet.
 This often went well, but not always.
-“In the past” an HTML site with frames was popular, but nowadays you hardly see this anymore.
+“In the past” an HTML site with frames was popular, but nowadays you hardly see this anywhere.
 The knowledge I have gained with the self-compiled HTML codes helps me to this day when updating the current website.

 A look behind the scenes in WordPress: